 Each Hybrid Vehicle will include a fuel card located in the glove compartment of the Vehicle (“Fuel Card”).
 If you require additional gas or electricity, please contact Member Support (see Section II (How to Contact Us)).
 You agree to only use the Fuel Card to purchase fuel for the Hybrid Vehicle.
 The Fuel Card remains our property at all times.
 You must not:

 - try to read, copy or manipulate a Fuel Card in any way;

 - permit another person to use the Fuel Card; or

-- use a Fuel Card, or allow it to be used, for any purpose other than refueling a Vehicle that you have rented.
+- use a Fuel Card, or allow it to be used, for any purpose other than refueling a Hybrid Vehicle that you have rented from us.

 Further, you must notify us immediately by telephone (see Section II (How to Contact Us)) if the Fuel Card of your Vehicle is lost, stolen, damaged or not functioning properly.

 If any of the Vehicle’s warning or indicator lights come on during your Rental Period or if there are any other signs that operation of the Vehicle may be unsafe, you should stop as soon as possible in a safe place and immediately contact Member Support by telephone (see Section II (How to Contact Us)).
 Do not continue to use the Vehicle if (i) you believe, (ii) Member Support advises you, or (iii) the Vehicle owner’s manual states, that the Vehicle is no longer safe to drive.